 3.2.1.
-Temporary Use of Land (Cabonne Community Balloon Glow Event)
+Temporary Use of Land

-The Cabonne Community Balloon Glow is proposed at the Canowindra Sports Oval from 5pm - 9pm on the first Saturday of the Canowindra International Balloon Challenge.
-Approximately 10,000 people are to attend the event.
-The event includes live music and entertainment, night markets, food and wine stalls, and the Balloon Glow comprising up to 15 hot air balloons with synchronised music.
+The live music events are proposed at the Canowindra Sports Oval from 5pm - 10pm on the first Friday of the Canowindra International Balloon Challenge and on a Friday or Saturday night in October (date and time to be advised).
+The events will provide live music and entertainment, night markets and food and wine stalls.
+Approximately 6,000 people are expected to attend the events.